mlevytskiy/libadblockplus-android/README.md

 ### Building with Gradle/Android Studio

-Make sure you've created _local.properties_ file to build the library (see above).
+Make sure you've created the _local.properties_ file to build the library (see above).
 In the project root directory run:

     ./gradlew assembleDebugAndroidTest

-This will generate *.apk in 'libadblockplus-android-tests/build/outputs/apk/' directory.
+This will generate *.apk in the 'libadblockplus-android-tests/build/outputs/apk/' directory.

 ### Testing with Gradle/Android Studio

 You can select test class/method and click 'Run ..Test'.
-The library and test app will be compiled, installed to emuator/device and launched automatically.
+The library and test app will be compiled, installed to emulator/device and launched automatically.